analytics-api

 Tag Manager Change Monitoring

 Many tracking errors come from tag manager changes made by someone who didn’t fully understand the impact.
-As documented by Google Tag Manager’s API documentation, you can programmatically monitor workspace changes:
+The Google Tag Manager API v2 documentation shows how to pull container version history programmatically so you can audit changes before they hit production:

 // Monitor GTM container for unexpected changes